-Sec.36.303 Auxiliary aids and services of the ADA

-- (a) General.
-A public accommodation shall take those steps that may be necessary to ensure that no individual with a disability is excluded, denied services, segregated or otherwise treated differently than other individuals because of the absence of auxiliary aids and services, unless the public accommodation can demonstrate that taking those steps would fundamentally alter the nature of the goods, services, facilities, privileges, advantages, or accommodations being offered or would result in an undue burden, i.e., significant difficulty or expense. - (b) Examples.
-The term "auxiliary aids and services" includes -- - (1) Qualified interpreters\, note takers, computeraided transcription services, written materials, telephone handset amplifiers, assistive listening devices, assistive listening systems, telephones compatible with hearing aids, closed caption decoders, open and closed captioning, telecommunications devices for deaf persons (TDD's), videotext displays, or other effective methods of making aurally delivered materials individuals available to with hearing impairments; - (4) Other similar services and actions. - (c) Effective communication.
-A public accommodation shall furnish appropriate auxiliary aids and services where necessary to ensure effective communication with individuals with disabilities. - (d) Telecommunication devices for the deaf (TDD's). - "Qualified interpreter" means an interpreter who is able to interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary.

-Who decides on the aid or service?

-The covered entity is responsible for ensuring that effective communication happens.
+Sec.36.303 Auxiliary aids and that effective communication happens. services of the ADA (a) General.
+A public accommodation shall take those steps that may be necessary to ensure that no individual with a disability is excluded, denied services, segregated or otherwise treated differently than other individuals because of the absence of auxiliary aids and services, unless the multiple accommodation are demonstrate that Generally, the entity should consult with you and give primary consideration to fulfilling your request.
+They may use a substitute if the alternative also provides effective communication.
+If an auxiliary aid or service is needed, the entity must provide it free of cost, after considering: public accommodation can demonstrate that taking those steps would fundamentally alter the nature of the goods, services, facilities, privileges, advantages, or accommodations being • How many people are participating in the communication and their individual characteristics offered or would result in an undue burden, i.e., significant difficulty or expense. (b) Examples.
+The term "auxiliary aids and services" includes • The particular situation or context and the nature, length, complexity, and importance of the communication (1) Qualified interpreters, note takers, computer- aided transcription services, written materials, telephone handset amplifiers, assistive listening devices, assistive listening systems, telephones • Whether a fundamental alteration of the program or service or would result in an undue burden.
+This decision must be made on a case-by-case basis. compatible with hearing aids, closed caption decoders, open and closed captioning, Example Scenario: telecommunications devices for deaf persons (TDD's), videotext displays, or other effective methods of making aurally delivered materials available to individuals with hearing impairments; A person who is deaf went to the doctor's office to have a blood test.
+The doctor knew that the visit would be very short and that there would be very little communication during the visit.
+After (4) Other similar services and actions. (c) Effective communication.
+A public accommodation shall furnish appropriate auxiliary aids and services where necessary to ensure effective communication with individuals with disabilities. consulting with the individual, the doctor determined that an interpreter was not needed, and that writing notes and gestures would be effective for this patient in this situation. (d) Telecommunication devices for the deaf (TDD's).
+For the next appointment to discuss the results of the blood test and to talk about treatment decisions, the • " Qualified interpreter " means an interpreter who is able to interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary. doctor provided an interpreter.
+In making these decisions, the doctor consulted with the individual, thought about the needs of the individual, the circumstances, the importance, Who decides on the aid or service? nature, and complexity of the communication, and whether providing an interpreter would constitute an The covered entity is responsible for ensuring undue burden under the law.